-Action Activity completed (i) No specific activity has been taken forward in this area to date.
-Evidence gathered in September 2021 shows how this has been addressed at North East Derbyshire via a Registration Scheme.
-Members acknowledge the benefits of such an approach and believe it would lead to more efficient service delivery if the same approach was taken within the Bolsover District.
+Action Activity completed (i) No specific activity has been taken forward in this area to date Members acknowledge the benefits of a Registration Scheme and have been made aware of such schemes at other neighbouring authorities and believe it would lead to more efficient service delivery if the same approach was taken within the Bolsover District.
 This would also require minimal additional input from staff as the documentation already exists and can be easily adapted. (ii) Following agreement of the resolution by Council on 13 November 2019, a letter was sent to Rt Hon Andrea Leadsom MP from the Council (See Appendix 2).
 The Council urged the Government to consider: a)that the law be changed to only allow the sale of fireworks to operators of licensed displays (iii) Following agreement of the resolution by Council on 13 November 2019, a letter was sent to Rt Hon Andrea Leadsom MP from the Council (See Appendix 2).
-The Council urged the Government to consider: b) a public awareness campaign be actively promoted about the impact of fireworks on animal welfare and vulnerable
+The Council urged the Government to consider:b) a public awareness campaign be actively promoted about the impact of fireworks on animal welfare and vulnerable

 Action Activity completed people - including the precautions that can be taken to mitigate risks.
-In terms of any local activity, this area of work has not moved forward at Bolsover due to capacity of the service and agreed priorities as a result of the pandemic.
-However, following a briefing from Environmental Health in September 2021, Members are aware of progress that North East Derbyshire have made in this area and believe it would be beneficial for service delivery to be consistent across the shared service.
-Section 5.3 below and Appendix 4 of this report shows what could be replicated at BDC. (iv) c) the introduction of legislation to limit the maximum noise level of fireworks to 90db for those sold to the public for private displays. (v) Responsibility for compliance with legislation supporting the control of sales sits with Derbyshire County Council.
+In terms of any local activity, this area of work has not moved forward at Bolsover.
+Following a briefing from Environmental Health in September 2021, Members are aware how a Registration Scheme aids awareness of the impact of displays.
+Section 5.3 below and Appendix 4 of this report shows what could be replicated at BDC. (iv) Following agreement of the resolution by Council on 13 November 2019, a letter was sent to Rt Hon Andrea Leadsom MP from the Council (See Appendix 2).
+The Council urged the Government to consider: c) the introduction of legislation to limit the maximum noise level of fireworks to 90db for those sold to the public for private displays. (v) Responsibility for compliance with legislation supporting the control of sales sits with Derbyshire County Council.
 It is not within the Council's remit to further restrict sales.
 As such this element of the motion is beyond the powers of the Council to address.
 See Section 5.3 for more detail. (vi) Responsibility for compliance with legislation supporting the control of sales sits with Derbyshire County Council.
 It is not within the Council's remit to further restrict sales.
 As such this element of the motion is beyond the powers of the Council to address.
 See Section 5.3 for more detail.